lab1092/blender-manual_ja/manual/interface/screens.rst

 .. note:: Reuse your Layouts

-   If you create a new window layout and would like to use it for future .blend files, simply save it as the User default by pressing :kbd:`ctrl-U` (don't forget: all screens and scenes themselves will be saved as default too).
+   If you create a new window layout and would like to use it for future .blend files, simply save it as the User default by pressing :kbd:`Ctrl-U` (don't forget: all screens and scenes themselves will be saved as default too).